cardano-foundation/CIPs/CPS-0010/README.md

 ## Abstract
 Wallets are a foundational element of Web3, being the primary interface between users and blockchains.
-Wallet-web bridges allow users to connect their wallet to web-based stacks, allowing a wide range of specialized experiences.
+Wallet connectors allow users to connect their wallet to web-based stacks, allowing a wide range of specialized experiences.

-Wallet web-bridge standards consist of two parts; connection standard and API.
+Wallet connector standards consist of two parts; connection standard and API.
-With the connection standard defining how the wallet and dApp initiate communication, for example it could be over injected Javascript object.
+With the connection standard defining how the wallet and dApp initiate communication, for example using an injected Javascript object.
 The API defines what communications look like between the dApp and wallet post connection.

-This problem statement is concerned with the issues surrounding Cardano's current and future wallet-web bridges.
+This problem statement is concerned with the issues surrounding Cardano's current and future wallet connectors.
 These interfaces are difficult to define and historically have been even harder to iterate upon.
-We wish to provide a comprehensive catalog of the current offerings; and their drawbacks to be able to make suggestions on future standards.
+We wish to provide a comprehensive catalogue of the current offerings and their drawbacks to be able to make suggestions on future standards.

 ### Acknowledgments